 It’s been said that Zangara allowed himself to be used as a decoy in Cermak’s murder because he was dying of cancer and wanted to provide for his family after his death.
 Supposedly the Capone gang cut a deal saying if Zangara would take the rap, the mob would take care of his family after his death.

 Cermak’s promise to clean up Chicago’s rampant lawlessness did pose a serious threat to Al Capone and the Chicago organized crime syndicate.
 One of the first people to suggest the organized crime theory was reporter Walter Winchell, who also happened to be in Miami the evening of the shooting.

 Both Alphonse Capone and Anton Cermak came from families of the Old World.
 Capone, the son of a barber born in Sicily, and Cermak, the son of a coal miner from Bohemia.
 Both men were reared on the tough streets of big cities: Capone, the Five Points of New York, Cermak, the southwest side of Chicago.

 There the similarities ended, despite their common origins.
 Capone chose a life of crime, learning from and serving mentors that regarded all persons as expendable to their desires, while Cermak became a soul of industry and public service.

 If Al Capone was a devil, Anton Cermak was certainly no angel, but assumed and affirmed an ideal that Capone would scoff at; there were solutions to problems that would not be found by a physical threat or the point of a gun.

-Cermak's biographer, Alex Gottfried, is also convinced that Zangara was not an hired gunman: "What actually seems to be the case, is that, regardless of what connections might have existed between Cermak and Chicago gangs, the shooting was neither planned nor executed by gangsters.
+Cermak's biographer, Alex Gottfried, is also convinced that Zangara was not a hired gunman: "What actually seems to be the case, is that, regardless of what connections might have existed between Cermak and Chicago gangs, the shooting was neither planned nor executed by gangsters.
 The one-way ride, the machine gun tattoo, the shotgun blast - these are their customary and foolproof methods.
 No plot similar to this shooting is recorded in the annals of gang murders."